 There’s never a perfect time for change.
 Even with the best plan and the best product, there will always be resistance to adding another project.

 Sometimes leaders have the equity to push through resistance in service of a bigger vision; however, if your district is in the middle of an implementation spree (curriculum, redistricting, academic programs, etc.) - it may be wise to carefully consider the timing.
-LMS providers like OnCourse tend to be more accessible to individual school districts than multinational corporations, and can work with your district to set up a plan and timeline that fits your district's needs.
+LMS providers like OnCourse tend to be more accessible to individual school districts than multinational corporations who moonlight in education, and can work with your district to set up a plan and timeline that fits your district's needs.

 - When your desired LMS is being traded on the venture capital marketplace